-The Rigid-Flex PCB Fabrication Process
+The Rigid-Flex PCB Manufacturing and Fabrication Process

 If you thought the rigid PCB fabrication process was complex, then flex PCB manufacturing might seem to be on another level of complexity.
 However, many of the same steps used in standard rigid board fabrication conceptually transfer flex PCB fabrication.
 This guide provides an overview of all the steps implemented in the flex PCB manufacturing process.
 These processes are very similar to rigid PCB fabrication processes, but involving different material sets as illustrated in an earlier guide.

 At first glance, a typical flex, or rigid-flex board, looks straightforward.
 However the nature of these requires several additional steps in the build-up process.
 The beginning of any rigid flex board is always the single or double-sided flex layers.
 The fabricator may begin with pre-laminated flex with foil, or may begin with unclad PI film, and then laminate or plate up the copper for the initial cladding.
 Laminating the film requires a thin layer of adhesive, whereas adhesiveless cladding requires a “seed” layer of copper.
 This seed layer is initially planted using vapor deposition techniques (i.e. sputtering), and provides the key to which chemically deposited copper is plated upon.
 This one or two-sided flex circuit is drilled, plated through, and etched in much the same steps as typical 2-sided cores in rigid boards.